AlphabetType/SpecimenDropper/dropToInDesign/Readme.md

 # Drop to InDesign

+## What is it about?

+With DropToInDesign you can automatically create multiple typeface specimens:
-Drop fonts onto scripts to automatically create an InDesign specimen-file for every font.
+Drop one or more fonts onto the app and the script builds a specimen-file for every font and opens it for you in InDesign.

+## The specimen template

+* You the template file inside the app (Right click on the app, Show package contents -> Resources -> template_specimen.idml) as you wish.
+* You can add custom placeholder-variables in your template.
+(See dev notes below)
+* You can duplicate the app, rename it and edit every template specimen for certain needs.

+## Any ideas?
+This is currently the first version.
+If you have feature request, just drop us a line!

+### Dependencies
+* MacOSX
+* Adobe InDesign CS5+

-## Dev notes:
+## Dev notes
-* Currently you have to use this script via commanline and add fonts as attributes.
+If you want to have more control (like adding placeholder-variables), you should work with uncompiled version.
+You can run the script via commandline and add one or more fonts as attributes:

-* Example: '''python dropToInDesign.py user/test/desktop/FiraSans-Bold.otf user/test/desktop/FiraSans-Bold.otf'''
+'''python dropToInDesign.py user/test/desktop/FiraSans-Bold.otf user/test/desktop/FiraSans-Bold.otf'''

-## Dependencies
+## Development Dependencies
 * fontTools (Get it here: https://github.com/behdad/fonttools/)